Composition of random functions and word reconstruction: Main question and main results

 \subsection{Random automata, random permutations, and comments}

-As mentioned above, the study of the function $\mathbf{w}$ appears naturally, although maybe not as explicitly stated as in this paper, in the field of random automata, which is a classical subject at the intersection of random graphs and computer science~\cite{Nicaud:survey, CaiDevroye,QuattropaniSau,ABBP:rout-digraphs}.
+As mentioned above, the study of the function $\bfw$ appears naturally, although maybe not as explicitly stated as in this paper, in the field of random automata, which is a classical subject at the intersection of random graphs and computer science~\cite{Nicaud:survey, CaiDevroye,QuattropaniSau,ABBP:rout-digraphs}.

 In a recent work~\cite{GCGP:synchronisation}, motivated by the study of the shortest synchronisation word for random automata~\cite{KKS-sqrtn, Nicaud}, we introduced the notion of \emph{$w$-trees}, which are automata in which the $w$-transitions induce a cycle-rooted tree.
 A key element in that work is to show that a random automaton is a $w$-tree with probability asymptotic to $\frac{|w|}{n}$, uniformly for all $w$ of at most logarithmic length.
-In a sense, the bulk of~\cite{GCGP:synchronisation} shows that, for the function property of being a cycle-rooted tree, the random function $\mathbf{w}$ behaves like a uniform random function, in some qualitative and quantitative sense.
+In a sense, the bulk of~\cite{GCGP:synchronisation} shows that, for the function property of being a cycle-rooted tree, the random function $\bfw$ behaves like a uniform random function, in some qualitative and quantitative sense.
 The upper bound on the shortest synchronizing word in~\cite{GCGP:synchronisation} was later slightly tightened by Martinsson in the preprint~\cite{Martinsson}, with no references to $w$-trees, but using $w$-transitions for some ``structured'' words $w$.

 The common difficulty in all these papers comes from the fact that it is difficult to analyze the $w$-transitions of elements in $[n]$ simultaneously, due to their lack of independence.
-In some way, they all have to do with the question of understanding the random function $\mathbf{w}$ for various choices of the word $w$, which led us to formalizing the question in this paper.
+In some way, they all have to do with the question of understanding the random function $\bfw$ for various choices of the word $w$, which led us to formalizing the question in this paper.

 Apart from random automata, another natural motivation for this work comes from random permutations.
 Our main question can be asked similarly if the uniform random functions $\mathbf{a}, \mathbf{b}$ are replaced by uniform elements $\sigma,\pi$ in the symmetric group $\mathfrak{S}_n$.
 Note that in this context, it is also natural to allow the symbols $\sigma^{-1}$ and $\pi^{-1}$ in the word $w$.
 The distribution of the number of short cycles in such compositions is well understood~\cite{Nica1994, HananyPuder2020,KammounMaida2020, KammounMaida2022} with a limit law depending only on the exponent of the underlying word.
 This problem has deep connections to free probability; see the introduction of~\cite{KammounMaida2022}.
 As it turns out, the limiting distribution of short cycles in our setting is the same as for random permutations, and in particular some of our results also apply to the latter case; see Remark~\ref{rem:cyclesPermutations}.